-The masterplan layout is based on an interconnected lattice of streets, which provides alternative routes through most of the development and these will provide the main emergency routes.
+The masterplan layout is based on an interconnected lattice of streets, which provides alternative routes through most of the development

+Dedicated HGV routes are planned for access to the former flying field and these will provide the main emergency routes.
 In principle, HGVs are discouraged from passing through the settlement and will turn off Camp Road close to the former officers' mess to access business areas.
 An alternative access is provided onto the Trenchard quadrant road from Camp Road for use in emergencies - this currently operates as an emergency gate.